Pros / With a long hose and two extension wands, it has more than 17 feet of reach.

 Verdict / The Craftsman 12004's powerful pickup and large tank makes it one of the best shop vacuums.

 The Craftsman 12004 is a midsized shop vacuum that performs well without a high price tag.
 The wet-dry vac has an adequate 3-horsepower motor and the second largest hose of the vacuums we reviewed, despite weighing a relatively light 12.8 pounds.
-This manageable weight and surprising length earn the Craftsman 12004 our Top Ten Reviews Bronze Award.
+This manageable weight and surprising length earn the Craftsman 12004 a high ranking in our comparison.

 Capacity & Power

 This shop vac has a durable 6-gallon polypropylene collection tank that's easy to move around.
 In the vacuum test, it picked up every screw and 93 percent of the mulch on the first pass.
 It outperformed the majority of the wet vacuums in the suction test with a speed of 2.81 gallons per second.
 One concern we had was the lack of a noise diffuser, which limits the sound produced by a motor.
 At 96 dB, this vacuum is noticeably louder than its competitors.

 The design of the Craftsman 12004 is solid and smart.
 The tank is dark red with a strong handle on top for moving the vacuum around.
 The 7-foot hose and 10-foot power cord give you room to maneuver in a large shop without having to push the tank the entire time.
 We'd prefer a drain port on the tank.
 At 6 gallons, a full tank is difficult to empty.

 The filter on this shop vacuum remained relatively clean during our tests and was easy to remove and replace.
 The Craftsman 12004 comes with both a foam sleeve filter for wet vacuum use and a cartridge filter for dry use.
 If you want first-rate dust filtration, you might check the Ridgid WD1450.